srobo-legacy/comp-srcomp-kiosk/INSTALL.md

 need to be re-imaged, then you can skip this section and jump straight to "SRComp Kiosk setup".

-SR's Raspberry Pis run the Raspbian distribution (a derivative of Debian).
+The kiosk runs on top of Raspbian Linux (a derivative of Debian).
 Two SD card images are available for download from the Raspberry Pi website: full Raspbian (includes a full desktop environment) and Raspbian Lite (no desktop).
-As of April 2016, the full Raspbian image is too large for our 4 GB SD cards, so we need to use the Raspbian Lite image.
+As of April 2016, the full Raspbian image is too large for 4 GB SD cards, so you may need to use the Raspbian Lite image.

 Download the [latest Raspbian Lite image][raspbianlite], and flash it to the SD card (see [this page][sd-setup] for a guide).
 You should then follow the